learn-co-curriculum/calculating-distance-lab/README.md

 ### Summary

-In this lab, you built out the nearest neighbors.
+In this lab, you built out the nearest neighbors algorithm.
 We'll review building out these functions in the next section.